turingschool/front-end-curriculum/postwork/index.md

 Reach out to your instructors for advice.

 Most importantly, use your cohort-mates and don't let your groups slack channel go silent.

+## Contributing

+This postwork is part of the front-end-curriculum repo at the Turing School of Software and Design.
+Feel free to send Pull Requests or raise issues in [our repository](https://github.com/turingschool/front-end-curriculum).